 Making Scents: The Art and Passion of Fragrance®

 The North Carolina Arboretum is proud to introduce its newest traveling exhibit, Making Scents: The Art and Passion of Fragrance®.
 Blending flora, fashion and science, this interactive exhibit will transform your space into a museum for the senses.
 Showcasing some of Mother Nature’s most fragrant botanicals, Making Scents offers a unique, innovative experience where visitors can discover the plants and flowers behind some of the world’s most iconic perfumes.
 Take visitors on a full sensory journey and explore the mysterious power of the sense of smell while learning about the unique artistry and science behind the fragrance industry.
-Now booking for fall 2018 and beyond.
+Now booking for spring 2019 and beyond.

 Wicked Plants: The Exhibit